-The Corporation has adopted a "majority voting policy" that provides for individual Director voting by the Shareholders, which is described in greater detail below under the "Statement of Corporate Governance Practices - Majority Voting Policy" section of this Circular.
-Under the majority voting policy, if any nominee for Director with respect to whom a greater number of the votes attached to Common Shares represented in person or by proxy at a meeting of Shareholders of the Corporation are "withheld" from voting for their election than votes cast "for" such election, the nominee shall promptly submit their resignation to the Chair of the Board for consideration following that meeting.
-The Corporate governance and nominating committee (the "Corporate Governance and Nominating Committee") shall consider whether or not to accept the resignation and make a recommendation to the Board in respect thereof.
+The Corporation has adopted a majority voting policy that provides for individual Director voting by the Shareholders (the "Majority Voting Policy"), which is described in greater detail below under the "Statement of Corporate Governance Practices - Majority Voting Policy" section of this Circular.
+Under the Majority Voting Policy, if any nominee for Director with respect to whom a greater number of the votes attached to Common Shares represented in person or by proxy at a meeting of Shareholders of the Corporation are "withheld" from voting for their election than votes cast "for" such election, the nominee shall promptly submit their resignation to the Chair of the Board for consideration following that meeting.
+The Corporation's corporate governance and nominating committee (the "Corporate Governance and Nominating Committee") shall consider whether or not to accept the resignation and make a recommendation to the Board in respect thereof.
 A press release disclosing the Board's determination (and the reasons for rejecting the resignation, if applicable) shall be issued within 90 days following the date of the meeting.

-At the Meeting, Shareholders will be asked to elect seven Directors (the "Nominees") for the ensuing year.
+At the Meeting, Shareholders will be asked to elect six Directors (the "Nominees") for the ensuing year.